ItsTsaqif/Skripsi/README.md

 Pembimbing: Adi Widyatmoko, M.T <br>
 Judul: - - - <br>

-Purpose of this rep is to track progress of my code and to remind myself of what it means to be a scholar.
+Purpose of this rep is to track progress of my code and help those who's gonna need in in the near or far future, especially my future junior at STMKG.
+I hope this little writing of mine could help y'all writing your own thesis.